imalexlee/vk-lib/README.md

 # Vulkan Library

-A lightweight C++ abstraction layer for Vulkan that simplifies initialization while providing sensible defaults.
+A lightweight C++ abstraction layer for Vulkan that simplifies initialization by providing sensible defaults and filling in typo-prone structure fields.

 ### Features

 - Simplified creation of Vulkan parameter and state structures
-- Automatic handling of two-call pattern for enumeration functions
 - Direct mapping to Vulkan structures

 ### Benefits